-Why should I use The PI Cognitive Assessment™?
+Why should I use The PI Cognitive Assessment?

 Give me an example of how this PREDICTS JOB PERFORMANCE.

-Recently, one of our clients, a large, North-American research institution, conducted a study to measure the relationship between cognitive ability and job performance for research technicians.
-The research technician job is a high-turnover position filled by folks who often have less than a 4-year degree, often doing repetitive and tedious, but incredibly precise work.
+One of our clients, a large, North American research institution, conducted a study to measure the relationship between cognitive ability and job performance for research technicians.
+The research technician faces high-turnover and is filled by folks who often have less than a 4-year degree.
+They conduct repetitive and tedious, but incredibly precise work.

-How do I score The PI Cognitive Assessment™?
+How do I score The PI Cognitive Assessment?

-How can I learn more and start using The PI Cognitive Assessment™?
+How can I learn more and start using The PI Cognitive Assessment?

 The PI Cognitive Assessment is built into the Predictive Index platform and provides a seamless user and candidate experience.
 Most importantly, it provides a scientifically validated measure of general cognitive ability that you can benchmark against your target score.